BMT Franklin Avenue Line: Description

 At Fulton Street and Franklin Avenue, where the Fulton Street Elevated had given way to the IND Fulton Street Line subway, a large station is present with modern conveniences, elevators and escalators, providing an easier transfer between the Fulton Street Line and the Franklin Avenue Line.
 From that station, most of the original steelwork from elevated days has been removed and replaced with heavier construction.
 The line runs on a single track from Franklin/Fulton to another new station at Park Place.
 This elevated section, opened in 1896 to connect the original line to the Fulton Street Elevated, was rebuilt along the original line's old right-of-way to reduce costs.
-Though this portion of the line uses much of the reinforced viaduct from 1903-1905, it was totally reconstructed in 1999.
+Though this portion of the line uses much of the reinforced viaduct from 1903 to 1905, it was totally reconstructed in 1999.
 There was once a stop at Dean Street, between the Fulton Street and Park Place stations.
 The Dean Street station closed in 1995 because it was one of the least used stations in the system, and because it was in very poor condition.
 The station still had wooden platforms, which were a safety hazard, as well as incandescent lighting, although all other stations had been upgraded with fluorescent lamps.
 The station was demolished upon its closure, and the only visible remnant of the station is a sidewalk street lamp which used to illuminate the staircase leading from the station platform.

 The line then crosses a bridge over Park Place.
 Park Place was placed at a lower elevation in 1905 in order to eliminate the grade crossing.
 To allow vehicular traffic to pass under the line, the street descends to as much as 3 ft below its elevation on either side of the Franklin Avenue Line overpass.
 Since the sidewalk remains at the same elevation as on either side, stairs are provided between the road's curb and the sidewalk.